-Maria is Associate Professor of Global Governance, Director of the Global Governance and Human Security PhD Program, and Director of the Center for Governance and Sustainability at the University of Massachusetts Boston.
-Her work focuses on the performance of international institutions, implementation of international environmental agreements, and sustainability.
+She focuses her work on the performance of international institutions, implementation of international environmental agreements, and sustainability.
 She has been studying the United Nations Environment Programme and her book, The Untold Story of the World's Leading Environmental Institution: UNEP at Fifty, was published by MIT Press in 2021.
 Her current work examines national performance on global environmental conventions, and she engages with countries in East Africa to inform policy.

 From 2014 to 2016, Ivanova served on the Scientific Advisory Board of the UN Secretary-General, Ban Ki-moon.
-In 2020, she began a four-year term on the Joint Scientific Committee of the World Climate Research Programme.
+In 2020, she began a four-year term on the Joint Scientific Committee of the World Climate Research Programme (WCRP).
 She is also an Andrew Carnegie Fellow, a member of the Executive Science Organizing Committee for the WCRP Open Science Conference (to take place in October 2023 in Rwanda), and an Ambassador for Transparency International.
-She serves on the External Advisory Board of the Environmental Solutions Initiative at MIT, on the Sustainability Advisory Council at Yale University, on the Carnegie Climate Governance Initiative (C2G2) Advisory Group, and on the Board of the Millennium Institute.
+She serves on the External Advisory Board of the Environmental Solutions Initiative at MIT, on the Sustainability Advisory Council at Yale University, and on the Carnegie Climate Governance Initiative (C2G2) Advisory Group.
 In 2018, she chaired the jury for the $5 million New Shape Prize for global governance by the Global Challenges Foundation.

 Areas of Expertise